ElfIncredible/Multiple-Disease-Prediction-System---Streamlit-Web-App/README.md

 - Validate the user interface and functionality to ensure a seamless user experience.

 ## Dataset
+The datasets are structured with a range of features specific to each condition, providing a detailed basis for training machine learning models to predict disease presence or risk.
+They include both numerical measurements and categorical indicators, which are used to build and validate predictive models for accurate health risk assessment.

 ## Streamlit Web App
 ### Imports